Canine-Table/posix-nexus/README.md

 ## Contributions

 Contributions are welcome!
-See `CONTRIBUTING.md` for guidelines.
+See `docs` for guidelines.

 ## License